rwmsousa/cobpayments/README.md

 # REST API

-This is an API project developed with NestJS and provides functionalities to manage users and clients.
+This is an API project developed with NestJS and provides functionalities to manage users and payments.

 ## Features

 - User authentication and authorization
 - User CRUD
-- Client CRUD
+- Payment CRUD
 - API documentation with Swagger
 - Initial data seeding